Ethical Pest Control

 Barriers To Ethical Pest Control

 A person with an anaphylactic susceptibility to honey bee stings will consider a swarm of bees differently to a beekeeper.
 A chef in a rat in their kitchen will feel differently about rat control than someone who keeps them as pets.
-The diversity of human motivations behind the control of what is deemed a pest muddies the waters of ethics still further.
+The diversity of human motivations behind controlling what is deemed a pest muddies the waters of ethics still further.

-Education in pest control needs to become better formulated and accessible to the general public and perhaps regulation to clearly define the line between what a professional and amateur pesticide user is allowed to do and not just buy.
+Education in pest control needs to become better formulated and accessible to the general public.
+Perhaps regulation should clearly define the line between what a professional and amateur pesticide user is allowed to do and not just buy.

-The UK pest control industry still has no overall, robust licensing or accreditation requirements in law and this means the barriers to entry and access to pesticides is possible far too low.
+The UK pest control industry still has no overall robust licensing or accreditation requirements in the law.
+This means the barriers to entry and access to pesticides is set far too low.

 Professionals are rightly held to a higher standard while amateurs have free rein to almost do as they like.
 Surely, this has to change?